Celia Pacquola

-Celia Pacquola (born 12 February 1983) is an Australian comedian, writer, presenter and actor who performs predominantly in Australia and the United Kingdom.
+Celia Pacquola (born 12 February 1983) is an Australian comedian, writer, presenter, and actress who performs predominantly in Australia and the United Kingdom.

 Early life

 Pacquola is a third child, and her parents separated when she was eighteen.
 She is a descendant of John Rae.

 Career

-She began doing stand-up comedy in 2006.
+Pacquola began doing stand-up comedy in 2006.

 Radio

 Pacquola has written and appeared on Australian and British radio, presenting Red Hot Go and Fox Summer Breakfast on Fox FM and The Comedy Hour on ABC Radio.
 She has written for and appeared on BBC Radio 4 shows, including Shappi Talk, What's So Funny?, It's Your Round, The Headset, The Unbelievable Truth, and Britain Versus the World.

 Television

 Pacquola has written for and performed in Good News Week and Laid.
 She appeared in and co-wrote the first episode of the second season of It's a Date.
 She has made acting appearances in ABC TV series Utopia as well as The Beautiful Lie, winning an AACTA Award for "best guest or supporting actress in a television drama".
 In 2016, she and Luke McGregor wrote and performed in Rosehaven.
 Rosehaven won the 2017 AWGIE Award for Best Comedy script.

 In 2020, Pacquola won the seventeenth season of Dancing with the Stars Australia and received A$50,000 for her charity, the Safe Steps Family Violence and Support Centre.

 Other shows she has performed in, both in Australia and the UK, include Rove, The Project, Sleuth 101, Celebrity Name Game, Talkin' 'Bout Your Generation, The Hundred with Andy Lee, Would I Lie to You?
-Australia, Spicks and Specks, The Weekly with Charlie Pickering, Have You Been Paying Attention?, Hughesy, We Have a Problem, The Rob Brydon Show, Russell Howard's Good News, Live At The Apollo, and Never Mind The Buzzcocks.
+Australia, Spicks and Specks, The Weekly with Charlie Pickering, Have You Been Paying Attention?, Hughesy, We Have a Problem, The Rob Brydon Show, Russell Howard's Good News, Live At The Apollo, and Never Mind the Buzzcocks.

 In 2021, Pacquola was the subject of the first episode of the twelfth season of the SBS documentary series Who Do You Think You Are?, which explored her family's ancestral history.
+From 2023, Pacquola will host a second revival of Thank God You're Here on Network 10, replacing Shane Bourne.

+On 16 September 2024, Pacquola was announced as part of the cast for the Paramount+ series Playing Gracie Darling.
+On 9 September 2025, Pacquola was announced as appearing in the upcoming ABC series Dog Park.